About Heavy Cream on Keto Diet

 - Protein: 3 grams

-Some people speculate that heavy whipping cream mainly contains saturated fat, which contributes to heart disease complications.
-However, a recent review by a team of professional nutritionists reveals that there is no connection whatsoever between heart disease and the consumption of dairy fat (3).
-The evidence further shows that fermented dairy products may even have a positive effect on cardiovascular health.
+Some people point out that heavy whipping cream mainly contains saturated fat, which contributes to heart disease risk.
+However, a recent review by a team of professional nutritionists suggests that there is no connection whatsoever between heart disease and the consumption of dairy fat (4).
+The evidence further suggests that fermented dairy products may even have a positive effect on cardiovascular health.
 This is only one review, and you should still follow the dietary guidelines which recommend limiting saturated fat, but you likely don’t need to avoid dairy fat altogether.

 For instance, Vitamin A is vital for immune function and eye health, while choline is essential for metabolism and brain development.